trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Table statistics
 ^^^^^^^^^^^^^^^^

-You can use :doc:`/sql/analyze` statements in Trino to populate the table statistics in Delta Lake.
-Data size and number of distinct values (NDV) statistics are supported, while Minimum value, maximum value, and null value count statistics are not supported.
+Use :doc:`/sql/analyze` statements in Trino to populate the table statistics in Delta Lake.
+Data size and number of distinct values (NDV) statistics are supported; whereas minimum value, maximum value, and null value count statistics are not supported.
 The :doc:`cost-based optimizer
 </optimizer/cost-based-optimizations>` then uses these statistics to improve
 query performance.